willpinha/daisy-components/CONTRIBUTING.md

 In the HTML file, you can use TailwindCSS, DaisyUI and Font Awesome.
 Make sure to add simple HTML comments in code to separate and organize it better

+> [!IMPORTANT]
+> To make things more organized, add only one UI example per pull request

 ### 4. Make a pull request

 After you finish your UI example, submit a pull request.
 Make sure your UI example: